cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-write-blueprint.md

 In Cloudify, an application is described in YAML format in a structure (one or multiple files) we call a Blueprint based on a standard called [TOSCA](https://www.oasis-open.org/committees/tosca/).

-In a Blueprint you will describe the application's components, how they relate to eachother, how they are installed and configured and how they're monitored and maintained.
 A Blueprint YAML file is a logical representation of your application.
+In a Blueprint you will describe the application's components, how they relate to each other, how they are installed and configured and how they're monitored and maintained.

-Other than the YAML itself, a Blueprint can comprise of multiple resources such as configuration and installation scripts (or Puppet Manifests, or Chef Recipes, etc..), code, random application related data, and basically any other resource you require for running your application.
+Other than the YAML itself, a Blueprint can comprise of multiple resources such as configuration and installation scripts (or Puppet Manifests, or Chef Recipes, etc..), code, and basically any other resource you require for running your application.

 To learn more about blueprint syntax and elements please refer to the [DSL Specification](dsl-spec-general.html).